What to Say When Setting Boundaries With Someone With Bipolar Disorder

 • “I love you, and I am getting support because this is serious.”

-If you are outside the United States, contact your local emergency number, crisis line, or nearest emergency service.
-Also, if you already have a crisis plan from a clinician or care team, follow that plan.
+If you already have a crisis plan from a clinician or care team, follow that plan.
+And if you are outside the United States, contact your local emergency number, crisis line, or nearest emergency service.

 How to Get Support for Yourself Too

-Consider reaching out to trusted family members, a therapist, a caregiver support group, or a local mental health organization.
-For example, NAMI Family Support Group is described as a peer-led support group for adults who have a loved one with symptoms of a mental health condition.
+Consider support from a therapist, trusted family member, close friend, faith leader, caregiver group, or mental health organization.
+NAMI Family Support Group is one option for adults who have a loved one with symptoms of a mental health condition.

 How This Connects to Healthy Boundaries

 If you are still unsure whether your boundary is fair, start with the larger principle: a healthy boundary protects what you can control.
-It does not try to control another person’s diagnosis, mood, choices, or recovery timeline.
+It does not try to control another person’s diagnosis, mood, choices, or recovery.

 For a broader step-by-step guide, read how to set boundaries with someone with bipolar disorder.
-That guide can help you decide what boundary is needed before you choose the exact words.
+That guide can help you decide what boundary is needed before choosing the exact words.

-In addition, if you often feel trapped between helping and rescuing, read how to support someone with bipolar without enabling.
-The two skills work together: support helps you stay compassionate, while boundaries help you stay honest and emotionally safe.
+If you often feel trapped between helping and rescuing, read how to support someone with bipolar without enabling.
+Support and boundaries work together: support helps you stay compassionate, while boundaries help you stay steady.

 Frequently Asked Questions